 - 1. To maintain ISO 17025 accredited status for preliminary and confirmatory blood and urine drug analysis carried out in the Bureau.
 (Point 2 of 5 year objectives) - 2.
-To support the training of Garda instructors in Road Traffic Impairment Testing (RTIT) (Point 6 of 5 year objectives)

-- 3. To support the training of Garda instructors in Preliminary Drug Testing Device and/or tester use (PDT) (Point 6 of 5 year objectives) - 4.
+To support the training of Garda instructors in Road Traffic Impairment Testing (RTIT) (Point 6 of 5 year objectives) - 3.
+To support the training of Garda instructors in Preliminary Drug Testing Device and/or tester use (PDT) (Point 6 of 5 year objectives) - 4.
 To continue to build up knowledge of PDT and drug testing generally.
 (Point 6 of 5 year objectives) - 5.
-To continue to supply and test PDT devices to AGS.
+To continue to supply and test PDT devices to AGS, a PDT programme.
 (Point 6 of 5 year objectives) - 6.
 To review the use of PDT devices. - 7.
 To expand the drug screening panel within the Bureau at UCD premises.
 (Point 5 of 5 year objectives) - 8.
 To expand the drug confirmatory programme within the Bureau at UCD premises.
-(Point 5 of 5 year objectives)
+(Point 5 of 5 year objectives) - 9.
+To publish a tender for supply of a roadside drug testing solution for use by AGS - 10.
+Carry out feasibility study on Oral Fluid as an alternative matrix for drug testing in intoxicated drivers - 11.
+Incorporate automation procedures and practices into the sample preparation for drug analysis.